Lementknight/blog/content/posts/how-to-turn-shell-script-into-apple-app.md

 ---
 title: "How to Turn a Shell Script into an Apple App"
 tags: ["shell-script", "macos", "app-development"]
-date: 2025-03-17T10:48:29+02:00
+date: 2025-08-12T12:00:00-05:00
 description: "Tutorial on how to convert a shell script into a macOS application."
-draft: true
+draft: false
 ---

-Recently I downloaded Balatro on my Macbook Pro and I wanted to play mods on it, but to play mods on it I had to run a shell script.
-I didn't want to navigate to the directory and run the script every time I wanted to play, so I decided to turn the command that I had to run into an Apple app.
+Recently I downloaded [Balatro](https://www.playbalatro.com/) on my Macbook Pro and I wanted to play mods on it, but to play mods on it I had to run a shell script.
+I didn't want to navigate to the directory on my terminal and run the script every time I wanted to play, so I decided to turn the command that I had to run into an Apple app.
 This is how I did it.

 ## Step 1: Create the Shell Script